Go Back

 • 1/2 cup Crema Mexicana

-• 2 to 3 tablespoons avocado salsa
+• 3 tablespoons avocado salsa

 Instructions